Middle Level Forensics

 - Extend learning in cross-curricular topics

-Gains in a pre-teen’s academic, cognitive, and social abilities are so consistent and substantial that we owe it to our young people to train them in forensics.
-Cultivating skills through forensic activities meets curricular standards for literacy and language arts, and enhances performance on high-stakes, standardized tests.
+Gains in a pre-teen’s academic, cognitive, and social abilities are so consistent and substantial that we owe it to our young people to train them in forensic Speech activities.
+Cultivating skills through Speech meets curricular standards for literacy and language arts, and enhances performance on high-stakes, standardized tests.

 Teachers who work effectively with students in middle level grades are aware of the adolescent need for positive reinforcement and success.
 Therefore, the WHSFA Middle Level Division is founded on: